U.S. extends non-essential travel restrictions with Canada, Mexico

-NEW YORK/MEXICO CITY (Reuters) - The U.S. Department of Homeland Security said on Tuesday it would extend existing restrictions on non-essential travel at land ports of entry with Canada and Mexico due to continued risks from the novel coronavirus pandemic.
+NEW YORK/MEXICO CITY (Reuters) - The Trump administration said on Tuesday it would extend existing restrictions on non-essential travel at land ports of entry with Canada and Mexico due to continued risks from the novel coronavirus pandemic.

-“This extension protects Americans while keeping essential trade and travel flowing as we reopen the American economy,” DHS Acting Secretary Chad Wolf said in a statement, without specifying an end date to the extension.
+“This extension protects Americans while keeping essential trade and travel flowing as we reopen the American economy,” U.S. Department of Homeland Security (DHS) Acting Secretary Chad Wolf said in a statement, without specifying an end date to the extension.

 The travel restrictions had already been extended several times and were set to expire on June 23, according to a related U.S. government notice.
 A DHS official said the latest extension would run for 30 days.